 Cinematic effects are rather popular in photography nowadays.
 If you want to try them out, the first thing you need to do is choose the proper subject and proper location – you should find something dramatic and powerful.

 You’ll probably have to add some blues to make the image more dramatic, just like movie posters.
 You can add subtle blue tones by using split toning in Lightroom – it will affect only highlights and shadows in your image, which might be enough.
-For even more cinematic effect, you can add some grain to your image!

 If you want to learn more about color grading, check out the links below!